colbylwilliams/Azure.Mobile/README.md

 ## 2. Deploy Azure Services

-Deploying the Azure resources is as simple as clicking the link below then filling out the form per the instructions under the link:
+Deploying the Azure resources is as simple as clicking the link below then filling out the form per the instructions in the next step:

 [![Deploy to Azure][azure-deploy-button]][azure-deploy]

 ## 3. Fill in Template Form

-There are a few fields you need to fill out in order to create and deploy the Azure resources defined in the template.
+There's a few fields to fill out in order to create and deploy the Azure resources defined in the template.

-Below you’ll find a brief explanation and guidance for filling in each field, please [file an issue](issues/new?labels=docs) if you require additional help.
+Below is a brief explanation/guidance for filling in each field, please [file an issue](issues/new?labels=docs) if you have questions or require additional help.

 - **`Subscription:`** Choose which Azure subscription you want to use to deploy the backend.
 If you only have one choice, or you don't see this option at all, don't sweat it.